PARKS

 to those of Cleveland and Cincinnati.

-DAYTON STATE HOSPITAL
+DAYTON STATE HOSPITAL.

-In 1851, the asylum at Columbus
+In 1851, the

-was the only one in the state and was known as the Ohio
+asylum at Columbus was the only one in the state and was

-Lunatic Asylum.
-Its capacity was three hundred
+known as the Ohio Lunatic Asylum.
+Its capacity was

-patients.
-The superintendent of the asylum at that
+three hundred patients.
+The superintendent of the

-the state that year at two thousand.
+the insane in the state that year at two thousand.

 As a result of the recommendations of Dr. Smith